Chouffe/chouffe.github.com/_posts/2019-08-17-mxnet-made-simple-transfer-learning.markdown

 ; INFO  org.apache.mxnet.module.BaseModule: Epoch[5] Validation-accuracy=0.9436141
 ```

 In less than **5 minutes** of training, our model achieves **94.4% accuracy** on the validation set.
-To give you an idea on how good that is: this level of performance was the State of the Art in 2018.
+To give you an idea of how good that is, this level of performance was the State of the Art in 2018.

 ## Conclusion

 Transfer Learning is a truly powerful Machine Learning technique.
 It can help us achieve State of the Art results on a new Machine Learning task.

 We achieved SOTA 2018 on the Oxford-IIIT classification task in less than 5 minutes of training.

 ## References and Resources